a12x/a12x.github.io/_posts/2013-12-19-how-playing-tic-tac-toe-saved-my-startup.markdown

 ##How Will It Work?

 It'll be pretty simple.
-We'll write code that given a board and whos turn it is, calculate how to:
+We'll write code that given a board and whose turn it is, calculate how to:

 1. Win: Complete a line to get three in a row immediately.
 2. Block: Stop the opponent from getting three in a row immediately.